 This guide focuses on planning and questions to consider when using each Assessment Method.
-A link to OPM training on how to manage a Structured Resume Review is provided below.
-A separate resource, the SME Evaluation HR User Guide, explains how to set up and use the SME Evaluation and associated Assessment Method functionality within USA Staffing.
+A link to OPM online training on how to manage a Structured Resume Review is provided below.
+Two separate resources, both available at the USA Staffing Resource Center, are critical to successful implementation of the Structured Resume Review.
+The SME Evaluation HR User Guide explains how to set up and use the SME Evaluation and associated Assessment Method functionality within USA Staffing.
+The SME Review Assignment User Guide provides SME raters with a step-by-step guide for how to carry out a Structured Resume Review in USA Staffing including logging in, accessing review assignments, and completing review assignments.